zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridEditable.md

     ?>

 ### confirmation
-If set to true the grid will display a confirmation dialog when the user clicks the "destroy" command button.Can be set to a string which will be used as the confirmation text.
+If set to true the grid will display a confirmation dialog when the user clicks the "destroy" command button.Can be set to a string which will be used as the confirmation text.Can be set to a function which will be called, passing the model instance, to return the confirmation text.

 #### Returns
 `\Kendo\UI\GridEditable`

 #### Parameters

-##### $value `boolean|string`
+##### $value `boolean|string|\Kendo\JavaScriptFunction`